December 22, 2024

 “We feel comfortable in certain large loads, primarily like cryptocurrency and hydrogen-producing large loads, to consider them flexible,” said Ross Altman, senior manager of reliability planning for NYISO.
 “When you have peak load conditions due to either price responsiveness or participation in demand response programs, they would curtail under peak conditions.”

-Several stakeholders asked whether the flexible loads were also modeled as special-case resources formally enrolled in the DR program.
-Altman replied that they were not, merely that they were assumed to be price responsive in some manner.
+Several stakeholders asked whether the flexible loads also were modeled as special-case resources formally enrolled in the DR program.
+Altman replied they were not, merely that they were assumed to be price responsive in some manner.

 One stakeholder asked whether there was anything binding cryptocurrency miners to stay as cryptocurrency miners.
 He made the point that the servers could be put to other, less flexible uses than arbitraging the cost of energy against the purported value of the currency.